Outdoor Education Instructor

 Duties and Responsibilities:

-- Develop and teach classes in the outdoor environment to students in the 4th to 8th grades.
+- = Develop and teach classes, primarily in the outdoor environment, to students in the 4th to 8th grades.

-- Complete projects assigned by the Coordinator or Specialists.
+- = Complete projects assigned by the faculty supervisors.

 - Six months experience as an educator, naturalist, or facilitator of non-formal education programming.